aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/export-media-files-to-html-from-presentation/_index.md

 ### How can I obtain the Aspose.Slides for .NET library?

-You can download the Aspose.Slides for .NET library from the official releases page: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/)
+You can download the Aspose.Slides for .NET library from the Aspose.Releases page: [Download Aspose.Slides for .NET](https://releases.aspose.com/slides/net/)

 ### Can I use Aspose.Slides for other presentation-related tasks?